Talent Development Manager

 What You'll Do

-- Benchmark Flatiron’s manager training offerings and iterate on a manager development strategy that will help motivate, inspire, and retain Flatiron’s managers
+- Benchmark Flatiron’s manager training offerings and analyze feedback on current program to iterate on a manager development strategy that will help motivate, inspire and retain Flatiron managers

-- Support the design and facilitation of team development and manager development sessions
+- Support the design and facilitation of custom org-specific development programs

 - Support other special projects across the Talent Development and People Ops team

-Additionally, as a member of the broader Learning & Development team, this person will also have the opportunity to collaborate on and lead initiatives related to organizational culture, employee engagement, and team effectiveness.
+Additionally, as a member of the broader Talent Development team, this person will also have the opportunity to collaborate on and lead initiatives related to organizational culture and employee engagement.

 Who You Are